Tanushree-Waratkar/Home-Automation-System/README.md

 - **Google Sheets integration** for real-time event logging and monitoring
 - Dual load control: **AC bulb** and **LED** via relay interface
 - Designed with **modular and scalable architecture** using ESP32
+- Time Sync using NTP for accurate IST timestamps.

 ---